jacksonhenry3/Triangulated_Posters/README.md

 Code and templates for generating stylized posters using delaunay meshes of low resolution images, producing posters ready for large printings.

+To generate new images you will need mathematica.

+The poster template is made using adobe indesign.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].